bharathS-web/Sketch-based-image-recognition/README.md

 1. **Data Preparation**
    - Download the Quick Draw dataset
-   - Place the data in the `data/` directory
+   - Place the data in the `Data/` directory
+   - Load the data from `Data/`
    - Run preprocessing scripts if needed

 2. **Model Training**